Sidebar Site Navigation

 Optimal Development and Well-Being

-Under the unifying theme of optimal development, these topics and questions are of special interest:
+Under the unifying theme of optimal development, the following topics and questions are of special interest:

-Worldview beliefs - fundamental assumptions about the nature of reality and human existence - can have a potentially powerful influence on well-being.
-How do worldviews develop over the lifespan and how do they promote or hinder well-being?
+How do worldview beliefs (our fundamental assumptions about the nature of reality and human existence) develop over the lifespan and how do they influence well-being?

-One important category of worldview beliefs concerns the qualities, potentials, and dispositions we attribute to all humans.
-How do our core beliefs about human nature influence our values, attitudes, and behavior?
+One key category of worldview beliefs concerns the qualities, potentials, and dispositions we attribute to all humans.
+How do our core beliefs about human nature influence our values, attitudes, behavior, and well-being?

 - Imagination